Review | If you love ‘Blade Runner’ and ‘The X-Files,’ these books are for you

 Silvia: My first Philip K. Dick novel was “Do Androids Dream of Electric Sheep?”
 (1968), which was famously adapted into the film “Blade Runner.”
 But I remember finding “Flow My Tears, the Policeman Said” (1974) years later and that set off a binge of 1970s science fiction.
 To summarize “Flow My Tears”: A famous singer wakes up one morning and nobody knows him.
 Has he gone mad or is something strange afoot?

 Nick Mamatas’s “The Second Shooter” (2021) is the perfect novel for people who like “Twin Peaks” and “The X-Files.”
 It’s the grimy tale of a writer penning a book about the “second shooter” phenomenon: witnesses of assassinations claiming they saw an unidentified second attacker.
 Mamatas has a firm grip on contemporary culture and conspiracy theories and an even firmer understanding of the morally dubious losers who make noir worth reading.
-Even without a speculative element, it would still be a good book, but the bizarreness the main character discovers places it firmly in paranoid Phillip K. Dick territory.
+Even without a speculative element, it would still be a good book, but the bizarreness the main character discovers places it firmly in paranoid Philip K. Dick territory.

 Lavie: Philip K. Dick’s “Roog,” the very first story he sold, may also his best.
 It’s about an old dog who guards the trash from garbage collectors; the dog believes there is a wrong in the world, a wrong only he can see.
 That perfectly captures the sense not just of paranoia but the helplessness that comes with it.